Infiltrator (video game)

 Infiltrator is a combat flight simulation game published in North America in 1986 by Mindscape and in Europe by U.S. Gold.
-It was developed for the Commodore 64, MS-DOS, Apple II, and Atari 8-bit family by Chris Gray Enterprises.
+It was developed for the Commodore 64, MS-DOS, Apple II, and Atari 8-bit computers by Chris Gray Enterprises.
 Paragon Programming ported it to the Amstrad CPC and ZX Spectrum.

 The player takes on the role of a master-of-all-trades hero named Johnny "Jimbo Baby" McGibbits.
 The player's objective is to fly an Airwolf-like helicopter named the Gizmo DHX-3, land at enemy bases, and infiltrate compounds to stop the mad leader.